hypre-space/hypredrive/docs/usrman-src/interfaces_fortran.rst

 - The first implementation targets real-valued, double-precision HYPRE builds.
 - CSR/RHS convenience helpers use ``integer(c_int64_t)`` and ``real(c_double)``
   on the Fortran side and convert through a small C bridge.
-- Empty local CSR slabs are rejected by the convenience helper.
+- The convenience helper rejects empty local CSR slabs.
-- The interface is intentionally thin; it is not an object-oriented Fortran redesign of hypredrive.
+- The interface is thin.
+It is not an object-oriented Fortran redesign of `hypredrive`.